ITDevLtd/MCVirt/Documentation/Cluster.rst

 -------------------------------

-To view the status of the cluster, run the following on an McVirt node:
+To view the status of the cluster, run the following on an MCVirt node:

   ::